Unit 4: Understanding the Animal Kingdom

 In this unit, students explore the relationship between living things and their environment and how the environment can both positively and negatively impact a species’ ability to survive.
 Using the Next Generation Science Standards as a guide, students will learn about different species, what they need for survival, their life cycle, and how they have adapted for survival.
 Then students will be challenged to create arguments that explain why some organisms are able to survive well, some survive less well, and others can’t survive at all in certain habitats.
 Through this unit, along with others in the sequence, students will use the scientific information they learn to think critically about the world around them.

 The Science of Living Things texts were chosen as mentor texts for this unit because the author, Bobbie Kalman, uses text features and clear language to clearly communicate complex concepts about the animal kingdom, life cycles, and animal adaptations.
-As readers, students will be challenged to constantly ask and answer questions about key details in the text, explicitly referring to the text to support an answer or a question.
-Over the course of the unit, students will also deepen their understanding of how Bobbie Kalman uses text features to not only organize information, but to help a reader learn new information and facts about a subject.
-Students will also work on using context clues to figure out the meaning of genre-specific vocabulary, find the main idea of a section, and explain cause and effect in relation to scientific concepts.
+Over the course of the unit, students will deepen their understanding of how Bobbie Kalman uses text features to not only organize information, but to help a reader learn new information and facts about a subject.
+Students will also explore how graphic features, such as illustrations and diagrams, help readers learn and understand scientific ideas and concepts.

 Fishtank Plus for ELA